plant-genomics/training/README.md

 ```
 * Note: this is a direct copy of the repository, not a clone of your copy of the repository.
 * Check that the updated tutorial appears under  https://plant-genomics.github.io/training/

+* Note: it is possible that we could make this deployment step automatic; GitHub has this as an option, but not sure if it's per user or per organisation.